-There is no assurance nor guarantee that the Great Books Program or Theology Online courses will in the future maintain or renew its ACE affiliation or listing in the ACE College credit recommendation service National Guide, or use of the ACE transcript service, nor that ACE itself will continue its college CREDIT recommendation, transcript service or National Guide.
+There is no assurance nor guarantee that the Great Books Program or Theology Online courses will in the future renew its listing in the ACE College credit recommendation service National Guide, nor that ACE itself will continue its college CREDIT recommendation service, transcript service or National Guide.
 We may also decide in the future to use a different college credit recommendation service.
-However, our Great Books Program was fully reviewed by ACE College credit recommendation service, and was recommended for 48 hours of college credit (6 credits per semester/course, in 2005 and 2013.
-The Great Books Program is a fixed program, meaning it does not substantially change because it is based on the canon of the great classics (the “Great Books”) of Western Civilization, and the pedagogy is based on the Socratic method going back over two millennia to the ancient Greek philosopher Socrates.
-It is therefore reasonable – though not certain – to assume that, even were ACE CREDIT to cease operations at some time in the future, or were we to discontinue our association with ACE at some time in the future, that colleges and universities may continue to rely upon the ACE credit recommendations already made, twice.
+The Great Books Program is a fixed program, meaning it does not substantially change because it is based on the canon of the great classics (the “Great Books”) of Western civilization, and the pedagogy is based on the Socratic method going back over two millennia to the ancient Greek philosopher Socrates.
+It is therefore reasonable – though not certain – to assume that, even were ACE CREDIT to cease operations at some time in the future, many colleges and universities would continue to rely upon the ACE credit recommendations already made.

-[Since posting the above, the Angelicum Academy decided not to continue use of the ACE National Guide and transcript service as we provide our own official transcripts directly to colleges and universities.
-As the ACE transcript service relied entirely upon our transmission to them for information of courses completed and grades obtained, which simply duplicated our transcripts at an extra cost to students per transcript, we determined it to be an unnecessary expense and needlessly cumbersome.]
+The Angelicum Academy and the Great Books Academy do not use the ACE transcript service as we provide our own official transcripts directly to colleges and universities (“receiving institutions”).
+We are the “transfer institution” from which the credits are earned and which must provide official transcripts to the receiving institution.
+As the ACE transcript service relied entirely upon our transmission to them for information of courses completed and grades obtained, which simply duplicated our transcripts at an extra cost to students per transcript, we determined it to be an unnecessary expense and needlessly cumbersome.

 Academic institutions establish their own transfer credit policies and procedures.
 There are approximately 4,500 institutions of higher learning in the US (including c.
 230 Catholic ones).
-That is why we recommend to parents and students–as we do here-that if they have a particular college or university in mind for future transfer of credits from our Great Books Program or Theology Online, that they contact that college or university (usually their admissions department, and ideally a credit transfer expert if they have one) to ask them if they will accept such credits for transfer and with what procedures and regulations.
+That is why we recommend to parents and students that if they have a particular college or university in mind for future transfer of credits from our Great Books Program or Theology Online, that they contact that college or university (usually their admissions department, and ideally a credit transfer expert if they have one) to ask them if they will accept such credits for transfer and with what procedures and regulations.

-FUTURE PLANS Statements in press releases, publications, online, or made orally, by any principal or agent of the Ignatius-Angelicum GBP or the Angelicum Academy, relating to plans, strategies, economic performance, growth or trends, projection of results or timing of specific activities or investments, and other statements that are not descriptions of historical facts may be “forward-looking statements” within the meaning of the Private Securities Litigation Reform Act of 1995, Section 27A of the Securities Act of 1933 and section 21E of the Securities Exchange Act of 1934.
+FUTURE PLANS.
+Statements in press releases, publications, online, or made orally, by any principal or agent of the Angelicum Academy, the Great Books Academy, or Ignatius-Angelicum GBP relating to plans, strategies, economic performance, growth or trends, projection of results or timing of specific activities or investments, and other statements that are not descriptions of historical facts may be “forward-looking statements” within the meaning of the Private Securities Litigation Reform Act of 1995, Section 27A of the Securities Act of 1933 and section 21E of the Securities Exchange Act of 1934.
 Forward-looking information is inherently subject to risk and uncertainties, and actual results could differ materially from those currently anticipated due to a number of factors, which include but are not limited to, risk factors inherent in doing any activity.
 Forward-looking statements may be identified by terms such as “may,” “will,” “hope,” “should,” “could,” “expects,” “plans,” “goals,” “intends,” “anticipates,” “believes,” “estimates,” ” predicts,” ” forecasts,” potential,” or “continue,” or similar terms or the negative of these terms.
 Although we believe that the expectations reflected in the forward-looking statements are reasonable, we cannot guarantee future results or conditions, timing, levels of activity, performance of achievements.
-Ignatius-Angelicum GBP or the Angelicum Academy has no obligation to update forward-looking statements. [text date 7/6/2010]
+The Angelicum Academy, Great Books Academy, or the Ignatius-Angelicum GBP have no obligation to update forward-looking statements. [text date 7/6/2010]